You Oughta Know: Background

 In 1991, MCA Records Canada released Morissette's debut studio album Alanis, which went platinum in Canada.
 This was followed by her second album, Now Is the Time, but it was a commercial failure, selling only a little more than half the copies of her first album.
 With her two-album deal with MCA Records Canada complete, Morissette was left without a major label contract.
 In 1993, Morissette's publisher Leeds Levy at MCA Music Publishing introduced her to manager Scott Welch.
-Welch told HitQuarters he was impressed by her "spectacular voice", her character and her lyrics.
+Welch told HitQuarters he was impressed by her "spectacular voice", her character, and her lyrics.
 At the time she was still living with her parents.
 Together they decided it would be best for her career to move to Toronto and start writing with other people.

 After graduating from high school, Morissette moved from Ottawa to Toronto.
 Her publisher funded part of her development and when she met producer and songwriter Glen Ballard, he believed in her talent enough to let her use his studio.
 The two wrote and recorded Morissette's first internationally released album, Jagged Little Pill, and by the spring of 1995, she had signed a deal with Maverick Records.
 According to Welch, every label they had approached had passed on Morissette apart from Maverick.

-Recording and mix
+Recording

 Ballard met Morissette on March 8, 1994, after his publishing company matched them up.
 According to Ballard, the connection was "instant", and within 30 minutes of meeting each other, they had begun experimenting with different sounds in Ballard's home studio in San Fernando Valley, California.
 Ballard also declared to Rolling Stone, "I just connected with her as a person, and, almost parenthetically, it was like 'Wow, you're 19?'
 She was so intelligent and ready to take a chance on doing something that might have no commercial application.
 Although there was some question about what she wanted to do musically, she knew what she didn't want to do, which was anything that wasn't authentic and from her heart."

 "You Oughta Know" was co-written by Morissette and Ballard.
 Morissette stated that she wrote the song from her "subconscious": "I wasn't aware of what was coming out of me.
 I'd go into the booth when the ink wasn't even dry and sing.
 I'd listen the next day and not really remember it."
 The demo was recorded on November 28, 1994, and additional vocals were recorded on November 30.
 Initial rhythm recording began with Los Angeles engineer Chris Fogel on December 1, 1994.
 Matt Laug played drums and Lance Morrison played bass.
 On December 5, Benmont Tench of Tom Petty and the Heartbreakers recorded Hammond organ.
 Additional guitars were recorded on December 9.